learn-co-curriculum/curriculum-guide-for-contractors/mechanics.md

   - lab
 ```

+This file is written using YAML, a human readable data serialization format.
+You can read more about YAML [here](http://docs.ansible.com/ansible/YAMLSyntax.html).
 It's important to note the `:` after the grouping name.
 It's equally important to not the space between the `-` and the tag or language name.
 Without this space, the piece of  curriculum can't be added to track on Learn.co.

 ### Tags